Paint a rose with watercolors and a black resist medium to create gorgeous faux stained glass rose art, as shown in the how-to photographs below.

 Related: Art and Science Experiment with Watercolor Resist

-Look at the amazing pink and blue rose, and, the gorgeous pink and red rose she painted below using her new watercolor layering and blending skills.
+She watched me paint a watercolor rose, took photos, and learned!
+Monkey watch, monkey learn, monkey see, monkey do!
+Look at the pink and blue rose and the gorgeous pink and red rose she painted below using her new watercolor layering and blending skills.
+Look at how beautifully the colors blend near the center of the rose.

 Related: Easy Felt Flowers with Twig Stems

-Watercolor Rose Painting with Black Glue Resist
+Watercolor Rose Painting with Black Glue Resist:

 A black glue rose is too gorgeous to stash away or sneak into the round file known as the trash can.
-This artwork would look amazing framed and hung in the home or given away as a gift.
+This artwork would look fantastic framed and hung in the home or given away as a gift.

-You may also like these cute fingerprint flower glass magnets and this collection of amazing homemade gifts kids can make.
+My daughter can’t wait to give the black glue roses she painted for each of her grandmothers for Mother’s Day!
+You may also like these cute fingerprint flower glass magnets and this collection of unique custom homemade gifts kids can make.

-Learn more about Rhythms of Play HERE!
+Learn more about Nell Regan Kartychok, author, photographer, and creator of this original watercolor art activity and Rhythms of Play HERE!

-More Black Glue Watercolor Resist Art Projects
+More Black Glue Watercolor Resist Art Projects:

 - Winter Tree Black Glue Watercolor Resist Art